microsoft/vscode-jupyter/.github/test_plan.md

         1. Click the Filter Rows button
         1. In the name filter box input 'a' to filter to just name with an a in them
         1. In one of the numerical columns input a number 1 - 9 to filter to just that column
+        1. In the 'b' filter box input '> -inf'.
+Verify that this filters to show just the rows with 1 and 4 in the 'b' column.
+        1. In the 'c' filter box input '= nan'.
+Verify that this filters to show just the row with 'nan' in the 'c' column.
+        1. In the 'd' filter box input '<= inf'.
+Verify that this shows all rows.
     1. Open the myList variable in the explorer
     1. Make sure that you can scroll all the way to the end of the entries [ ] Verify notebook outputs